Skip to content

 • Acting for a large corporate group seeking to obtain anti-suit relief overseas in view of an intended restructuring to enable the investigation of fraud claims worth in excess of US$4.5Bn.

-• Ward & Ors v Savill & Ors (Commercial Court) – Instructed for over 100 Claimant investors in a complex civil fraud claim worth over £35m in relation to allegedly fraudulent tax avoidance film schemes where the total fraud alleged exceeds £100m.
+• Being instructed for over 100 Claimant investors in a complex civil fraud claim worth over £35m in relation to allegedly fraudulent tax avoidance film schemes where the total fraud alleged exceeds £100m.

-• Instructed for the Claimants in proceedings to recover from a company in liquidation monies paid into an escrow account where the initial payment was procured by fraud.
+• Being instructed for the claimants in proceedings to recover from a company in liquidation monies paid into an escrow account where the initial payment was procured by fraud.

 • Advising numerous investors in relation to a multi-million-pound fraudulent carbon-credit trading tax relief scheme involving companies from numerous jurisdictions including Ireland, Mauritius and the Marshall Islands.

-• St Austell Brewery Company Ltd v Freestone & Anr (Chancery Division) – Successfully obtained both domestic freezing and proprietary injunctions with associated disclosure relief on an ex parte and urgent basis against a former employee of the Claimant alleged to have been stealing monies for over 9 years during her employment.
+• Obtaining domestic freezing and proprietary injunctions with associated disclosure relief on an ex parte and urgent basis against a former employee of a brewery alleged to have been stealing monies for over 9 years during her employment.
 Hugh subsequently obtained Bankers Trust disclosure orders against 3 banks which held accounts into which the misappropriated monies were paid.

 • Arcadia Petroleum Ltd v Bosworth & Ors (Commercial Court) – Acting for two of 10 Defendants in a claim relating to an alleged oil trading fraud presently estimated to be worth in excess of $300m (with Charles Dougherty KC).